DevExpress/testcafe/docs/articles/documentation/test-api/assertions/assertion-api.md

 Parameter              | Type                                              | Description
 ---------------------- | ------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------
 `actual`             | String &#124; Array &#124; Object &#124; Selector's Property &#124; ClientFunction | A string that contains the `expected` substring, an array that contains the `expected` value or an object that contains the `expected` property.
-If you pass a [selector's property](../selecting-page-elements/selectors.md#define-assertion-actual-value) or a [client function](../obtaining-data-from-the-client.md), the [Smart Assertion Query Mechanism](README.md#smart-assertion-query-mechanism) is activated and the assertion automatically waits until the `actual` value is obtained.
+If you pass a [selector's property](../selecting-page-elements/selectors.md#define-assertion-actual-value) or a [client function](../obtaining-data-from-the-client.md) promise, the [Smart Assertion Query Mechanism](README.md#smart-assertion-query-mechanism) is activated and the assertion automatically waits until the `actual` value is obtained.
 `expected`             | Any type | The expected value.
 `message`&#160;*(optional)* | String   | An assertion message that will be displayed in the report if the test fails.
 `options`&#160;*(optional)* | Object   | See [Options](README.md#assertion-options).